-In this article, our Illinois construction dispute attorneys explain what guaranteed maximum price construction contracts are, how they're created and how they are implemented.
+In this article, our Illinois construction dispute attorneys explain what guaranteed maximum price construction contracts are and how they're created and implemented.

 Important questions raised in this article are:

 - What is a Schedule of Values in a GMP Construction Contract?

 - What is a Contingency in a GMP Construction Contract?

 - What are Allowances in a Construction Contract?

 - What are Change Orders in a Construction Contract?